theo-armour/pages/01-general-reference/README.md

 ## Concept

-* Very much about lists and categories
+* Very much about collections, indexes, lists and categories
 * The "what" and "where" of information
 * Not so much about the "how" and "why"
 * Very factual, explicit and detailed stuff
+* About referencing

 ## General Reference